FREQUENTLY ASKED QUESTIONS

 15. What if I don’t want direct deposit or an Electronic Payment Card, can I still get a paper check?

 There are specific criteria for receiving an exemption.
-The below Electronic Payment Exemption Request form will need to be completed and submitted:
+The Electronic Payment Exemption Request form will need to be completed and submitted.
+You can download the request form in English or Spanish below:

 16. How long will the exemption review take?